Vehicle Parts and Equipment to Conserve Fuel

 Speed Control Modules

 Fleet managers can install electronic speed control modules to prevent vehicles from traveling faster than a specific speed, which can conserve fuel.
 For example, all vehicles in Staples' delivery fleet are equipped with these modules to keep vehicles from exceeding 60 miles per hour.
-This strategy has saved nearly 3 million gallons of fuel since the program began in 2006.
+This strategy has saved more than 3 million gallons of fuel since the program began in 2006.